Focus areas within the U.S. Policy category:

 More on this topic, from the blog

-- The Role of Philanthropic Funding in Politics (October 2013).
+- The Role of Philanthropic Funding in Politics.
 The connection between funding and policy change isn’t necessarily a matter of “quid pro quo” donations for actions.
 The connection can be very indirect, long-term, and complex — and is perhaps most powerful when it fits this description.
 This post laid out multiple ways in which funders might aim to influence policy.

-- Open Philanthropy Project Update: U.S. Policy (May 2015).
+- Open Philanthropy Project Update: U.S. Policy.
 We announced our initial set of focus areas and described the evolution of our thinking on other fronts, such as our interest in being able to work opportunistically across several focus areas.

 - As part of our History of Philanthropy project, we have commissioned several case studies on past philanthropic success stories related to influencing policy: